unemployable/Golf-Mk5-RCD330-CAN-Filter/README.md

 The CAN Gateway might be blocking them, or there is another Msg Id required.<BR>
 This article describes how to control an MFD+ from the radio:<BR>
 https://pccar-ru.translate.goog/showthread.php?t=24102&_x_tr_sch=http&_x_tr_sl=auto&_x_tr_tl=en&_x_tr_hl=en-US&_x_tr_pto=wapp<BR>
-It requires DDP commands running over CAN TP2.0 protocol, something like this might be needed to scroll the MFD menus?
+It requires DDP commands running over CAN TP2.0 protocol.
+Something like this might be needed to scroll the MFD menus?

 The brightness message (lights off) was also detected and modified (as discussed in the forum).<BR>
 0x635 [3] 0x00 0x00 <B>0x00</B> is changed to:<BR>